petercoles/Themes/readme.md

 ### ... one more thing

-There's also a helper, ```themes_path()``` to points to the themes folder and, like other path helpers in Laravel will prepend any path name received as a string parameter with the path to the themes (and including) the themes folder.
+There's also a helper, ```themes_path()``` to build the file path to the themes folder and, like other path helpers in Laravel will prepend that path to any received as a string parameter.

-## Matches
+## Setting Rules for Theme Selection

+To control the selection of themes, rules are added to the themes config file.
+The package will process each set of rules in turn and if a match is found will set the themes to the given value.

 Supported matches (more to come) are: